markcoatsworth/readthedocs/docs/man-pages/condor_sshtojob.rst

 *ssh* sessions may be created to the same job at the same time.
-Resource consumption of the *sshd* process and all processes spawned by it are monitored by the *condor\_starter* as though these processes belong to the job, so any policies such as PREEMPT that enforce a limit on resource consumption also take into account resources consumed by the *ssh* session.
+Resource consumption of the *sshd* process and all processes spawned by it are monitored by the *condor\_starter* as though these processes belong to the job, so any policies such as ``PREEMPT`` that enforce a limit on resource consumption also take into account resources consumed by the *ssh* session.

 *condor\_ssh\_to\_job* stores ssh keys in temporary files within a newly created and uniquely named directory.
-The newly created directory will be within the directory defined by the environment variable TMPDIR.
+The newly created directory will be within the directory defined by the environment variable ``TMPDIR``.
 When the ssh session is finished, this directory and the ssh keys contained within it are removed.

 See the HTCondor administrator’s manual section on configuration for details of the configuration variables related to